 Work-based undergraduate (24 months)

-Train as a nursing associate - a new role in the nursing workforce supporting registered nurses in primary, secondary, community and social care.
-You'll help to plan, coordinate and deliver care, and work to a nationally-recognised Nursing and Midwifery Council (NMC) code of conduct.
+Train as a nursing associate - a new Band 4 role in the nursing workforce supporting registered nurses in primary, secondary, community and social care that will lead to registration with the Nursing and Midwifery Council (NMC).
+You'll help to plan, coordinate and deliver care, and work to a nationally-recognised NMC code of conduct.